Nayekah/Tucil1_13523090/README.md

 The board serves as the playing area where all the puzzle blocks must be placed without any gaps or overlaps.

 #### 2. Blocks / Pieces
 Each puzzle block has a unique shape and must be arranged to completely fill the board.
-Players can rotate or mirror the blocks as needed.
+Players can rotate or reflect the blocks as needed.

 ### Game Rules & Objective
 The game begins with an empty board.
 Players must strategically place each puzzle block, ensuring that: